Picardy

-Historians and geographers like Robert Fossier, Albert Demangeon, and Philippe Pinchemel replaced the idea of the ancien régime Picardy with the notion of an ethnic Picardy, identified particularly by the Picard language.
-This ethnic Picardy would include places like Senlis and Soissons, which popular tradition historically associated with Picardy due to their dialect, with the northern boundary marked by the linguistic border with Flemish, thus extending to Calais and Tournai.
+Historians and geographers such as Robert Fossier, Albert Demangeon, and Philippe Pinchemel replaced the idea of the ancien régime Picardy with the notion of an ethnic Picardy, identified particularly by the Picard language.
+This ethnic Picardy would include places like Senlis and Soissons, which popular tradition historically associated with Picardy due to their dialect.
+The northern boundary was marked by the linguistic border with Flemish, thus extending to Calais and Tournai.

 In the 20th century, geographer Albert Demangeon demonstrated the existence of a geographic Picardy through what he called the "Picard plain", a vast chalk plain stretching from Beauvais to Arras, from Cambrai and Laon to Abbeville and the Boulogne region.

 From 1972 to 2015, a region of the same name was created, bringing together the three departments of Somme, Oise, and Aisne, thus encompassing most of Picardy as defined in the Ancien Régime.

-Today, Picardy, in its various definitions, is largely contained within the Hauts-de-France region and spread across its five departments.
-Part of the linguistic Picardy is in the Wallonia region of Belgium, in the Hainaut Province, and a small portion of the historic Beauvaisis is in the northern part of the Val-d'Oise department, around Beaumont-sur-Oise and L'Isle-Adam.
+Today, Picardy, in its various definitions, is largely contained within the Hauts-de-France region and comprises five departments.
+Part of linguistic Picardy is in the Wallonia region of Belgium, in the Hainaut Province, and a small portion of historic Beauvais is in the northern part of the Val-d'Oise department, around Beaumont-sur-Oise and L'Isle-Adam.